Lancaster Corporation Tramways

 Lancaster Corporation Tramways Motorman William Gates 1927

-A blow-up of the above photo show Motorman Gates.
+An enlargement of the above photograph showing Motorman Gates.

 Lancaster corporation tram driver's licence

-Lancaster Corporation driver's licence No 57 — alloy.
-Whilst this licence is definitely not the pattern used during the early years of the tramway (see staff photo above) there is a possibility that it was worn during the last few years of the tramway's existence.
+Lancaster Corporation driver's licence badge No 57 — alloy.
+Whilst this licence badge is definitely not the pattern used during the early years of the tramway (see staff photograph above) there is a slight possibility that it was worn during the last few years of the tramway's existence.
 Author's Collection.

 Senior staff